krasimir/actml/README.md

 * ActML uses JSX so you need to have some sort of [Babel](https://babeljs.io) integration (or any other transpiler that understands [JSX](https://facebook.github.io/jsx/))
 * ActML requires you to add `/** @jsx A */` at the top of the file.
 Otherwise the ActML elements will be transpiled to `React.createElement`

-## Basics
+## Caveats

 ActML looks like [React](https://reactjs.org/) but it's not about rendering UI.
-It's just about executing your JavaScript.
+It's about executing your JavaScript.

 ```js
 const Foo = () => 'bar';